 Always remember that goal setting is not a one-time work where you write them down for once.
-No, it is a continuous progress where you have to track and measure until you get them done.
+No, it is continuous progress where you have to track and measure until you get them done.

-And the key to successful tracking your targets is to make sure that the system you use, regardless of whether you are using a bullet journal or using Evernote, you must make sure it is convenient for you to use.
+And the key to successful tracking your targets is to make sure that the system you use, regardless of whether you are using a bullet journal or using Evernote, you must make sure it is convenient to use.

 The system should be easy to use and does not take much of your time.
 You don’t want to spend 3 months to understand how to track your goals, right?